 - You will be able to complete the training during the period authorized for receipt of Completion TRA

-Allowable types of training include: classroom training, on the-job training, customized training designed to meet the needs of a specific employer or group of employers, apprenticeship programs, post-secondary education, prerequisite education or coursework and remedial education, which may include GED preparation, literacy training, basic math, or English as a Second Language.
+Allowable types of training include: classroom training, on the-job training, customized training designed to meet the needs of a specific employer or group of employers, apprenticeship programs, post secondary education, or remedial education, which may include GED preparation, literacy training, basic math, or English as a Second Language.
 The cost of training is paid to the training provider by the State with TAA Program funds.

 - No suitable employment is available.

-- There is a reasonable expectation of employment following completion of training.
+- A reasonable expectation of employment following completion of training exists.

 - Training is reasonably available.

-- You are qualified to undertake and complete such training.
+- You are to undertake and complete such training.

 - Training is available at a reasonable cost.

 All TAA benefits have different deadlines and individual eligibility criteria.
 Once certified, you must meet the criteria for each benefit to receive that benefit.
 If you are dissatisfied with the decisions on your individual application for TAA benefits, you have the same appeal rights as those provided under your state's UI law.
-The written notice that you receive after filing your applications for each benefit will explain your appeal rights and time limits for filing appeals under state law.
-For state contact information, please click here.
+The written notice that you receive after filing your applications for each benefit will explain your appeal rights and time limits for filing appeals.
+For information on how to file an appeal with your state, please click here.

 Also, if you do not qualify for TAA benefits, you may be eligible for services under the Workforce Innovation and Opportunity Act (WIOA) Dislocated Worker program or other programs accessible through your local American Job Center.